arschles/www/content/about.md

 ## Projects

-I am, or have been, involved with several major projects as well, including the following:
+I am, or have been, involved with several major projects as well, including the following recent ones:

 **Hyperlight**: I co-lead development on a Microsoft-internal project called Hyperlight.
 This project implements Micro-VMs -- a new type of virtual machine that provides much lower startup latency and smaller memory footprint than traditional VMs.
 Learn more about this project in Mark Russinovich's [Keynote at Microsoft Build 2023](https://www.youtube.com/watch?v=Tz2SOjKZwVA).